Border Patrol Agent

 Medical/Physical Requirements: This position has medical/physical requirements.
 Click here for position specific requirements.
 You must complete the medical screening process and be found to meet the medical standards for the position.
 Employees in this position may be required to undergo a medical examination/evaluation at the request of the Agency.
-If a candidate/employee does not meet the medical standards for the position, s/he may request a waiver of the medical standard by demonstrating with non-medical information that s/he, with or without reasonable accommodation, can safely perform the essential duties of the position.
+If you do not meet the medical standards for the position, you may request a waiver of the medical standard by demonstrating with non-medical information that, with or without reasonable accommodation, you can safely perform the essential duties of the position.

 Drug Testing Requirements: This is a drug testing designated position.
 You must complete and pass a drug test as a condition of employment.
 Employees are subject to drug testing in compliance with the Agency's Drug-Free Workplace Program.

-Interview Process: You will be required to pass a face-to-face structured interview (SI).
+Interview Process: You will be required to pass a face-to-face structured interview.

 You will be evaluated for this job based on how well you meet the qualifications above.